Working Together to Improve Norfolk's Wildlife

 The path through the Common is a glory to behold in the spring, lined with native Bluebells (April-June), Greater Stitchwort (March-June) and Red Campion (April-October).

-In the sunny glades, several species of butterfly make the most of the floral display, including Small White (July-August), Red Admiral (June-September), Speckled Wood (April-September), Holly Blue (April-May and August) and Meadow Brown (July-August).
+In the sunny glades, several species of butterfly make the most of the floral display, including Small White (July-August), Large White (April-October), Green-veined White (April-September), Red Admiral (June-September), Speckled Wood (April-September), Holly Blue (April-May and August), Meadow Brown (July-August), Orange Tip (April-September), as well as Comma and Small Tortoiseshell, both of which can be seen at almost any time of the year, and Small Skipper (June-August).

 If you are very lucky you may even catch a glimpse of a Red Deer wandering through.